taji/GenAIPromptRepoPublic/Rpg/DnDEvilFactionPrompt.md

 CONFLICTS:  [Insert details regarding the potential conflicts due to {CONFLICT_SOURCE} that could exist between the {LEADER} leader and the {LIEUTENANTS} lieutenants, similar to this: "The goblin priest lieutenant Golgu is envious of Grognar and will betray him if Grognar drives the goblin priest lietenants to the point of exhaustion".

+Answer with "..." if you acknowledge.
+Don't write anything yet.

+## P3 (Execution with new input)

 Fill out the template above for the following input properties:

 LEADER = Mind Flayer